amberframework/amber-router/README.md

 ## Contributing

 Contributions are welcome.
 Please fork the repository, commit changes on a branch, and then open a pull request.
+Please include the output of `src/benchmark.cr` as an update to this readme.